 Christie’s estimates for the three lots are $£5,000-6,000 [$8,000-9,500]; £3,000-4,000 [$4,800-6,300]; and £5,000-6,000 respectively.
 But these are the low estimates many auction houses are known to use.
 While you never know what something may bring at auction, I wouldn’t be surprised to see these letters bring three-times estimates or more, even much more.
 They’re that rare and desirable.
 A friend said it best:

-“These letters are very personal, and to my knowledge nothing comparable has ever come to market.
+Go to Christie’s Pop Culture Department to ask for more information about the letters, or to get on Christie’s Pop Culture mailing list.“These letters are very personal, and to my knowledge nothing comparable has ever come to market.
 They are the holy grail of this pop icon and should produce very spirited bidding, including from me.”

-John Reznikoff, University Archives
+—John Reznikoff, University Archives

 Very neat!
 What is your most coveted autograph?
 To order your copy of Autograph Hell, please click here!